Human cloning

-Human cloning is the creation of a genetically identical copy (or clone) of a human.
+Human cloning is the creation of a genetically identical copy of a human.
 The term is generally used to refer to artificial human cloning, which is the reproduction of human cells and tissue.
 It does not refer to the natural conception and delivery of identical twins.
 The possibilities of human cloning have raised controversies.
 These ethical concerns have prompted several nations to pass laws regarding human cloning.

 Two commonly discussed types of human cloning are therapeutic cloning and reproductive cloning.